groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-import/embed-ole-objects-word-documents-groupdocs-java/_index.md

 ## Why add pdf to word using GroupDocs.Merger?
 - **Single‑source documentation:** Keep contracts, manuals, or reports together without external links.
 - **Improved accessibility:** Readers can view the PDF without leaving the Word environment.
 - **Automation friendly:** Perfect for generating batch reports or legal packages programmatically.
+- **Scalable:** You can **embed multiple pdfs word** documents by re‑using the same workflow for each file.

 ## Prerequisites
 - **Libraries & Dependencies:** Include the GroupDocs.Merger library via Maven or Gradle.